PUBG Black Screen on Launch: Try Our 10 Quick Solutions

 Here’s where to find the drivers for major manufacturers:

 After that, you can block the installation of generic drivers provided by Windows Update.
 Also, we recommend installing redistributables and updating DirectX.

-6: Delete configurations settings and verify game’s integrity
+6. Delete configurations settings and verify the game’s integrity

 - Copy-paste %localappdata% in Windows Search and press Enter.